 My favorite season is spring when the world comes alive after its winter slumber.
 I love all the flowers, but I especially love cherry blossoms.
+Oh, the colors of cherry trees in spring.
 Although they are rumored to have originated in the Himalayas, they were spread around the world by the country of Japan, often as a symbol of pride or friendship, sometimes as a result of colonialism.
 They are a symbol of the ephemeral nature of life- the beauty that can exist in that which is short and fleeting.
 Here is a guide to the best places and times to view these lovely flowers and celebrate this time of hope and rebirth.

 Spring is the best time to savour in the colourful cherry blossoms of Japan.
 March and April are considered the best months.
 This is when tourists flood in to capture the soft colorful splendor of the iconic Sakuro (Japan’s term for cherry blossoms).
 But the blossoms actually begin in the island of Okinawa in January, moving up north during February and reach their peak in Tokyo and Kyoto towards the end of March.

 Though Shinjuku Gyoen or Arashiyama in Kyoto are the most popular destinations to view the blossoms, most tourist destinations during spring get a cover of the blossoms during some time or the other.
 Hence, if planning a trip to Japan during spring, it would be good to plan and match a viewing as well, to have the unique experience.

 - Japan has a yearly event of “hanami” (viewing cherry blossoms) which is something like a picnic party where people gather and party under cherry blossoms.

 - The cherry trees of the USA are a result of a gift from Japan in 1912, as a token of friendship.